puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 You used an `if` statement in conjunction with the `$::osfamily` variable from facter to determine how to set the group for an administrator user account.

-We also covered a few other forms of conditional statement: 'unless', the case statement, and the selector.
+We also covered a few other forms of conditional statement: `unless`, the case statement, and the selector.
 Though there aren't any hard-and-fast rules for which conditional statement is best in a given situation, there will generally be one that results in the most concise and readible code.
 It's up to you to